SX-9/sx-discord-bot/README.md

-# sx-discord-bot
+# Rules

-This repository is testers only please dont edit it
+1. This is a testers only rep dont give anyone access to see thus repo

-William: alr
+2. Dont commit changes unless its a bug fix or adding a feture